Intel: Rocket Lake's PCIe 4.0 Storage Performance is 11% Faster Than AMD Ryzen

 Intel outfitted both test systems (500-series motherboards for both chips) with a drive for the operating system and a secondary PCIe 4.0 1TB Samsung 980 Pro (50% full) as the test device.
 Intel connected these drives to a riser card placed in the PCIe slot, which should remove any interference from the platform controller hub (PCH) on the test results.
 We've included the test notes below.

-The results are pretty straightforward - Intel claims that Rocket Lake is 11% faster in this benchmark than the Ryzen 9 5950X, and it's noteworthy that not all of this boils down to having a 'faster' physical PCIe 4.0 connection.
+The results are pretty straightforward - Intel claims that Rocket Lake is 11% faster in this benchmark than the Ryzen 9 5950X, and it's noteworthy that this doesn't boil down to having a 'faster' physical PCIe 4.0 connection than present on AMD's motherboards.
 Instead, storage performance is impacted by a host of factors, including system drivers, motherboard firmware, and CPU performance.
 All in all, Intel claims that these factors combined to give Rocket Lake the upper hand in the tests.

 Fast storage performance is important, and Intel's late move to the PCIe 4.0 interface is welcome.
 However, it's noteworthy that even if Intel has taken the lead in storage performance, AMD's modern Ryzen platforms offer up more PCIe 4.0 connectivity: Intel's Z590 chipset features PCIe 3.0 lanes for devices connected to the PCH, while AMD's PCH serves up PCIe 4.0.